article / Global politics

 The "Clearance Operation" of the Year

-On [date], the Arakan Rohingya Salvation Army launched an attack on police outposts in Rakhine State, Myanmar, resulting in the deaths of several security personnel.
-Using this as justification, the Myanmar military initiated a large-scale military offensive codenamed "Clearance Operations."
-According to a report by the Fact-Finding Mission authorized by the United Nations Human Rights Council, Myanmar security forces carried out "systematic, organized, and coordinated" acts of violence in the subsequent months.
+On August 25, 2017, the Arakan Rohingya Salvation Army launched an attack on police outposts in Rakhine State, Myanmar, resulting in the deaths of 12 security personnel.
+Citing this incident, the Myanmar military initiated a large-scale military offensive codenamed "Clearance Operations."
+According to a report by the Fact-Finding Mission authorized by the United Nations Human Rights Council, Myanmar security forces carried out systematic, organized, and coordinated acts of violence in the subsequent months.

-The report detailed massacres of entire villages, widespread sexual violence, arbitrary detentions, torture, and the burning of villages.
-The United Nations High Commissioner for Human Rights, Zeid Ra'ad Al Hussein, bluntly stated at the time that this was "a textbook example of ethnic cleansing."
-Over ten thousand people fled across the Naf River to Bangladesh, bringing with them harrowing testimonies: women were gang-raped and killed, children were thrown into fires, and mosques were razed to the ground.
+The report provides a detailed account of village-wide massacres, large-scale sexual violence, arbitrary detention, torture, and the burning of villages.
+The United Nations High Commissioner for Human Rights, Zeid Ra'ad Al Hussein, stated at the time that this was a textbook example of ethnic cleansing.
+Over 700,000 people crossed the Naf River to flee to Bangladesh, bringing with them harrowing testimonies: women were gang-raped and killed, children were thrown into fires, and mosques were razed to the ground.

 Cross-continental litigation in The Gambia